Irish Distillers Joins Experimental Robotics Project

 Irish Distillers will support a research team at Maynooth University through a two-year bursary to develop an efficient and economically viable solution, using robotics, to support regenerative agriculture and improve the environmental impact of cereal crop production.

-“We are immensely proud to invest in the next generation to research and develop innovative solutions to address one of the biggest challenges of our time," said Graham Caulwell, head of sustainability & compliance, Irish Distillers.
+“We are immensely proud to invest in the next generation to research and develop innovative solutions to address one of the biggest challenges of our time,” said Graham Caulwell, head of sustainability and compliance, Irish Distillers.

 “With the integration of robotics, this pioneering project aims to support regenerative agriculture while enhancing efficiency.”

-As part of this research project, test plots at the Maynooth University Robot Farm were planted this Spring with a variety of crops and monitored regularly throughout the summer with 3D cameras and soil testing before being harvested in Autumn.
+As part of this research project, test plots at the Maynooth University robot farm were planted this spring, with a variety of crops, and monitored regularly throughout the summer with 3D cameras and soil testing before being harvested in autumn.

-The robotics team has developed new imaging techniques that use both the shape and colour of the plants leaves to automatically determine plant health.
+The robotics team has developed new imaging techniques that use both the shape and colour of the plants’ leaves, to automatically determine plant health.

 “I would like to thank Irish Distillers for this funding and research opportunity.”